malikmalikayesha/number-detection-game/CONTRIBUTING.md

 - Ensure that your code changes do not introduce any new bugs or regressions.

+- Use comments to explain your logic where necessary

 - When submitting a pull request, provide a detailed description of the changes made and the problem they solve.
 Include any relevant information that would help reviewers understand your work.

 Happy Contributing!